Vopak is developing new infrastructure solutions to actively contribute to the introduction of future vital products.

-Vopak is collaborating with Gasunie and Gate terminal to investigate the development of an independent hub terminal for liquid CO2 on the Maasvlakte in the Port of Rotterdam.
+Vopak is collaborating with Gasunie to investigate the development of an open access hub terminal for liquid CO2 on the Maasvlakte in the Port of Rotterdam.

 Vopak and PETRONAS signed an MoU for the development of the value chain for CO2 infrastructure in the Southeast Asia region.

 Vopak is exploring opportunities for CO2 infrastructure in Antwerp, Flushing, Houston and Singapore together with partners.
 Developing CO2 infrastructure is part our new energy strategy.

 Low carbon fuels & feedstocks

 Vopak is partnering with Xycle to develop a chemical recycling plant that will turn plastic waste into pyrolysis oil.
 Together we aim to scale up the technology by creating the first chemical recycling plant in Rotterdam.

 Vopak Ventures partners with Infinity Recycling to support the chemical industry in becoming more sustainable through advanced plastic recycling, as part of our strategy to accelerate in new energies and sustainable feedstocks.

 Vopak is an active member in the Alliance to End Plastic Waste (AEPW).
 The alliance's goal is to develop sustainable solutions to reduce plastic waste, with focus on four core pillars: infrastructure, innovation, education, cleanup.

 At our Vlaardingen Terminal, new tanks have been built for storing waste-based feedstocks in the Port of Rotterdam for the production of biodiesel and sustainable aviation fuel.